Harry Steppe: Career

 Known to theater patrons as "The Hebrew Gent," Steppe was billed as a Hebrew, Jewish-dialect or Yiddish-dialect character comedian.
-One of Steppe's alter egos Ignatz Cohen became a recurring and popular character based on an ethnic Jewish stereotype.
+"Ignatz Cohen," one of Steppe's alter egos, became a recurring and popular character based on an ethnic Jewish stereotype.
 Many of Steppe's variety shows featured musical revues and olios with dancing girls, comedy sketches and specialty acts.
 One performance of Steppe's "Girls from the Follies" featured "eight cycling models with thrilling stunts on wheels," operatic songs, ballroom dancing and chorus girls.

-Phil Silvers and others credited Steppe with "introducing the phrase "top banana" into show business jargon in 1927 as a synonym for the top comic on the bill.
+Phil Silvers and others credited Steppe with "introducing the phrase 'top banana' into show business jargon in 1927 as a synonym for the top comic on the bill.
 It rose out of a routine, full of doubletalk, in which three comics tried to share two bananas."
 Silvers further popularized the term "Top Banana" in his 1951 Broadway musical and 1954 film of the same name.
 Steppe also claimed to have coined the phrase "Second Banana."

 Steppe had a version of a shell game routine called "The Lemon Bit," that used lemons instead of peas.
 He performed it with Bud Abbott in burlesque, and Abbott later performed it with Costello in burlesque; in the Broadway musical "Streets of Paris"; in their movie "In the Navy"; live on the "Colgate Comedy Hour"; and in their television program "The Abbott & Costello Show."

 Agents and management

 Harry Steppe was represented by several theatrical agencies during his career, including Cain & Davenport and Chamberlain and Lyman Brown.
 Some of his shows were produced by Sam N. Reichblum and well-known burlesque producer I.H.
 Herk.
-Steppe also secured theater bookings through the support of entertainment circuits, or "wheels," like the B.F.
+Steppe also secured theater bookings through the support of entertainment circuits, or "wheels" such as the B.F.
 Keith Vaudeville Exchange, the Columbia Amusement Company (so-called "clean" burlesque) and the Mutual Burlesque Association.

 Death

-When Steppe became gravely ill and unable to work, his friends in show business staged a fundraiser on his behalf, however Steppe died in poverty.
+When Steppe became gravely ill and unable to work, his friends in show business staged a fundraiser on his behalf.
+However, Steppe died in poverty.
 Pulmonary edema contributed to Steppe's death, according to his death certificate.
 He was at Bellevue Hospital in New York, New York for two days and had been ill for a month, according to a story in Variety magazine, Nov.
 27, 1934.
 He is buried in New Jersey.